carbon-language/carbon-lang/docs/design/generics/details.md

 ### Declaring implementations

+An implementation of an interface for a type may be forward declared subject to these rules:

 -   The definition must be in the same library as the declaration.
 They must either be in the same file, or the declaration can be in the API file and the definition in an impl file.
 -   If there is both a forward declaration and a definition, only the first declaration must specify the assignment of associated constants with a `where` clause.
-If later declarations repeat the `where` clause, it must match.
+If a later declaration repeats the `where` clause, it must match.
 -   The keyword `external`, when it precedes `impl`, is part of the declaration of the implementation and must match between a forward declaration and